The First Sunday in Advent

 Advent Wreath lighting

-Today the advent wreath will be lit by: The Betz Family.
+Today the advent wreath will be lit by The Mullen family.

 Opening Acclamation